2008 Lexus RX

 The Lexus RX feels spacious when you settle in.
 It's luxurious and inviting.
 The optional leather upholstery is luxuriously soft and slightly bunched.

-Getting in is easy, with no need to climb up or duck down.
+Getting into the Lexus RX is easy, with no need to climb up or duck down.
 The front seats are positioned off the floor at a comfortable chair height and are snug and supportive.
 The seat bottoms are relatively flat, making it easy to slide in and out.
 Folding armrests on both front seats offer more comfort on longer trips.
 The center console slides forward and back, allowing room for a purse or whatever else you might stow between the front seats.

-The instrument cluster is a bit different in the RX 350 and RX 400h.
-In the RX 350, there are three large, round gauges trimmed in silver, with legible script and near-perfect backlighting.
+The instrument cluster in the RX 350 features three large, round gauges trimmed in silver, with legible script and near-perfect backlighting.
 In the RX 400h, an illuminated meter replaces the traditional tachometer on the left, displaying the level of power generated by the hybrid powertrain.
-The driver can also monitor gas-electric power distribution on the multi-function display, which dominates the center stack and also serves as the navigation screen in vehicles so equipped.
+The driver can also monitor gas-electric power distribution on the multi-function display, which dominates the center stack and serves as the navigation screen in vehicles so equipped.

 This seven-inch screen is also used for climate control and trip computer functions, and can display the outside temperature and clock (with alarm).
 It shows the image provided by the back-up camera, which is included with the navigation system and automatically activates when the transmission is shifted into reverse.
 You can't drive backward by watching the screen, but it's very useful for checking for low obstacles (and people) that would be difficult to see just by looking over the shoulder, and it also helps when backing the RX into a parking space.